djangonaut-space/program/session-organizers.md

 ### For all Session Organizers
 We encourage everyone to:
 * Introduce yourself and your role to the community
-* Engage in conversation for example in general and life channel.
-It's a good idea to start you're own topic too.
+* Engage in conversation for example in general and life channels.
+It's a good idea to initiate your own topics of conversation too.
 * Attend weekly organizer check-in meetings
   * Share updates on your work
   * Complete your assigned todos and mark it as completed
   * Collaborate in the session organizers' channel

-*The following are examples of what the tasks of every role are.*
-*May vary according to different needs of the session, and based on the number of volunteers.*

 ### Role Specific Guidelines
+The following are examples of what the tasks of every role are.
+These may vary according to different needs of the session and based on the number of volunteers.

 #### Navigators Coordinator
 You support all Navigators within the session, helping them succeed in their role.

-Some of their responsibilities includes:
+Responsibilities include:
    - Recruiting and interviewing potential Navigators
    - Lead onboarding meeting with officers
    - Participating in onboarding/offboarding sessions